This is a list of 10 European city breaks. City breaks or city escapes have become increasingly popular and there are many possible destinations.

 3. Budapest (Hungary)

-My suggestions are presented in four articles:
+Read about my suggestions in four articles:

 (1) Harmonious gardens and hidden courtyards: The famous monumental sights of Budapest are easy to find.
 For a change, join me for a walk to the nice little gardens and courtyards